defenseunicorns/zarf-package-software-factory/backup-and-restore/artifactory/README.md

     kubectl wait --for=jsonpath='{.status.availableReplicas}'=1 -n artifactory statefulset/artifactory --timeout=300s
     ```

-1. As long as Jira comes up healthy you have now restored it!
+1. As long as Artifactory comes up healthy you have now restored it!
 You may now delete any files you do not wish to keep from the restore operations.